microsoft/Web-Dev-For-Beginners/7-bank-project/4-state-management/README.md

 ## Refresh the data

-...But we might also have a created a new one.
+...But we might also have created a new one.
 Oops!

 Go to the dashboard using the `test` account, then run this command on a terminal to create a new transaction: